onlycs/blog/content/The Making Of/Fluid Simulations.md

 	// and so on (I'm paraphrasing to make this easier to understand, but still) }
 ```
-on and on and on and on.
-I hated every second
 ## The Maths
 ### Pixels is not a Unit
 The first thing you have to understand is that pixels are not a viable unit to actually use in real life.
 Fortunately, display information on the Framework 16 is readily available.
-The PPI[^5] number I found at the time was 188 (though I probably read the AI answer instead of the actual 189 PPI display, but it made no difference).
-Using a little [`uom`](https://github.com/iliekturtles/uom) magic, I made a length unit `pixel`, which converted directly to meters using the 188 figure.
-The result?
-I could slow-mo a pencil falling right next to a ball falling and it synced up perfectly
+The number of pixels per inch on the screen I was using was 188.
+Using a little magic, I made a length unit `pixel`, which converted directly to meters.
+By the end of it, I was able to drop a pencil and it would line up perfectly with a circle falling on the screen.
 ### The To-Do List
 There are two ways people do fluid simulations.
 I don't remember the first one.
-The second one is something called smoothed particle hydrodynamics, which I'll be shortening to SPH from here on.
+The second one is something called smoothed particle hydrodynamics, also known as SPH.
+This method relies on using a ton of little particles and modeling the forces between them.
 We use a little something called the [Navier-Stokes equations](https://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations#:~:text=navier%E2%80%93stokes%20equations%20with%20uniform%20viscosity%20(convective%20form))[^7] to determine what forces to apply to our particles given some state.
 Here's what needed to be done.
 1. Calculate the density $\rho$ at that particle
 2. To calculate the pressure force $a^{pressure}_{i}$, assuming unit mass for simplicity
-	1. The magnitude of the vector, which is $|(\rho-\rho_{target})|*k$, where $k$ is strength
+	1. The magnitude of the vector, which is $|\rho-\rho_{target}|*k$, where $k$ is strength
 	2. The direction, given by $-\nabla\rho$, the negative gradient of the density function (Calculus!)[^6]
 3. Apply the pressure force
 ### Calculating the Density